 Houston, Texas 77004-4501

 For information call: Lorenza Phillips Butler Jr., Executive Director.
 Dues: Student $15; TSU Faculty/Staff/Alumni $30; Sponsor $100 - $249; Patron $250 - $499; Benefactor $500 - $999; Library Fellow $1000 - $2499; Librarians Circle $2500+

-|Friendswood Historical Society||108 Skyview Drive Friendswood, Texas 77546||http://www.friendswoodhistoricalsociety.org/|
+|Friendswood Historical Society||108 Skyview, Friendswood, Texas 77546||http://www.friendswoodhistoricalsociety.org/|

-The purpose of the Society, as stated in the By-laws, shall be: To preserve and maintain the Frank J. Brown Heritage Museum in keeping with the pioneer spirit and Christian ideals of the founding families by collecting and displaying the original artifacts and personal effects of the Frank J. Brown family and other early settlers of Friendswood, Texas.
-To identify, preserve, support and display other historical buildings and sites that also reflect the heritage of the community.
-To acquire and maintain a historical library and archive to preserve Friendswood's history.
-To educate the membership and the community about our history through tours, lectures, seminars, printed materials and events.
+The purpose of the Society is to preserve and maintain the Frank J. Brown Heritage Museum in keeping with the pioneer spirit and Christian ideals of the founding families by collecting and displaying the original artifacts and personal effects of the Frank J. Brown family and other early settlers of Friendswood, Texas; to identify, preserve, support and display other historical buildings and sites that also reflect the heritage of the community; to acquire and maintain a historical library and archive to preserve Friendswood's history; to educate the membership and the community about our history through tours, lectures, seminars, printed materials and events.

-|Greater Houston Jewish Genealogical Society||http://www.texsys.com/ghjgs/|
+|Greater Houston Jewish Genealogical Society||http://ghjgs.org|

 |Greater Houston Preservation Alliance||712 Main Street, Suite 110 Houston, Texas 77002||http://www.ghpa.org/||713-216-5000 (phone) 713-216-2143 (fax)||email@example.com |